Phillip-England/zeke/README.md

 ```

 #### Encoding a Shared Type
-Using `AppContext`, you can encode your shared types.
+Using `AppContext`, we can encode our shared types.
 Here we create a middleware which uses our `HttpTrace` type to track when we start processing our request:

 ```rs
 pub fn mw_trace() -> Middleware {